rangerscience/data_spec/README.md

 - 1
 - 2
 """
-And the data at "even" includes "'in a': hash"
+And the data at "3/even" includes "'in a': hash"
 ```

 Check types: